-Report the Total Assets as defined in the Australian Accounting Standards.
+Report the total assets as defined in the Australian Accounting Standards.

-Column 1 Report the value of the amount (Items 5.1-5.3, Items 5.10-5.15 inclusive) or the balance outstanding (Items 5.4-5.4.6 inclusive).
+Column 1 Report the amount (items 5.1-5.3, items 5.10-5.15 inclusive) or the balance outstanding (items 5.4-5.4.6 inclusive).
 Column 2 Report the value of individual provisions.
 Column 3 Report the value of collective provisions.